 Magic in Different Languages: The magic that incorporates the subgenres of illusion, the magic of the stage and close-up magic is a performing art in which viewers are fascinated by surprises or visions with seemingly impossible results through natural means.
 It is distinguishable from paranormal magic, effects which are said to be created by supernatural means.
 It is among the world’s oldest acting arts.

-How to Say Magic in 88 Different Languages
+Magic in All Languages

 Different Languages | Word Magic |